 Future Results Will Differ From Past Results.

-To see complete details of our performance back to year 2000 (our first full year) including graphs and details by individual stock, click the link below.
+Click to see complete details of our year-by-year performance back to year 2000 (our first full year) including graphs and details by individual stock, click the link here.
 Our detailed performance even shows the full results of the Editor’s personal portfolio!

 These outstanding returns were achieved mostly in established profitable(and cash flow positive) companies – and not risky penny stocks.

-Most of our stocks would be considered value companies, or “growth-at-a-reasonable-value”.
-These include financials (banks, property insurance, life insurance, wealth management), restaurants,retail, railroads, cable, telephone, breweries, property development, REITs, manufactures, trucking, package delivery, engineering services, software, preferred shares and more.
+Most of our stocks over the years would be considered value companies, or “growth-at-a-reasonable-value”.
+These have included financials (banks, property insurance, life insurance, wealth management and credit card companies), restaurants, retail, railroads, cable, telephone, breweries, property development, REITs, manufactures, trucking, package delivery, engineering services, software, preferred shares and more.
 Not all of these are on the list at any given time.

 Click here, for sample Stock Rating Reports